Rounding Calculator

 What is Rounding?

 When you round a number, you're replacing it with a simpler value that's close to the original.
-For example, rounding 3.14159 to 2 decimal places gives you 3.14, which is easier to read and work with while maintaining reasonable accuracy.
+For example, rounding 3.14159 to 2 decimal places gives you 3.14.

 Rounding follows specific rules: if the digit to be removed is 5 or greater, you round up; if it's less than 5, you round down.
-This is known as "round half up" or "round half away from zero" and is the most common rounding method.
+This is known as "round half up" and is the most common rounding method.

 How it Works